Article VIII, Section 5

 Strengthening the Effectiveness of Article VIII, Section 5

 1. Pursuant to Article VIII, Section 5, the Fund decides that all members shall provide the information listed in Annex A to this decision, which is necessary for the Fund to discharge its duties effectively.
-Members shall provide the data specified in Annex A for the periods commencing after December 31, 2004.
-Annex A shall be reviewed no later than December 31, 2009.2
+Members shall provide the data specified in Annex A for the periods commencing after December 31, 2004, except as provided in paragraph 1(a).
+Reviews of Annex A shall be conducted together with reviews of data provision to the Fund for surveillance purposes, and the next review of Annex A and data provision to the Fund for surveillance purposes shall take place no later than April 30, 2013.11

 2. When a member fails to provide information to the Fund as specified in Article VIII, Section 5 or in a decision of the Fund adopted pursuant to that Article including information listed in Annex A (hereinafter information required under Article VIII, Section 5), the procedural framework set forth in paragraphs 5 through 17 below shall apply.
 Failure to provide information includes both the nonprovision of information and the provision of inaccurate information.

 3. A member has an obligation to provide information required under Article VIII, Section 5 to the best of its ability.
 Therefore, there is no breach of obligation if the member is unable to provide information required under Article VIII, Section 5 or to provide more accurate information than the information it has provided.
 However, a member that is unable to provide final data is obligated to provide provisional data to the best of its ability until it is in a position to provide the Fund with final data.
 When assessing a member’s ability to provide information, the Fund will give the member the benefit of any doubt.